troglobit/finit/doc/conditions.md

 In this example the Network monitor daemon `netd` is not started until both the `svc/sbin/setupd` *and* `svc/sbin/zebra` conditions are satisfied.
-An `svc` condition is satisfied by the corresponding service's pidfile being created.
+An `svc` condition is satisfied by the corresponding service's PID file being created.

-Conditions also stops services when a condition no longer is asserted.
+**NOTE:** Conditions also stop services when a condition is no longer asserted.
+I.e., if the Zebra process above stops or restarts, netd will also stop or restart.

 Triggering